-This document presents how the JORAM bridge feature works, how to use it, and finally shows sample codes for bridging JORAM with IBM's WebSphere MQ platform.
+This document presents how the JORAM bridge feature works, how to use it, and finally shows sample codes for bridging JORAM with IBM's WebSphere MQ platform and an other with JORAM.

 11.2.
 Concepts and implementation

 As said in the introduction, the JORAM JMS bridge feature is provided by specialized JORAM destinations.
 The communication between a JORAM client and a JORAM bridge destination is standard.
 It is the processing of the client requests within the bridge destination that is specialized.